Entering a new decade causes many of us to wonder about the future. What will it hold? How can we plan for it?

 The acute shortage of cybersecurity skills coupled with ever-increasing IT infrastructure is driving the demand for singular platforms that can manage security requirements.
 Simplified platforms providing visibility and manageability will continue to be a major requirement for 2020, but such platforms must be extensible and have connectivity to allow for integration with multiple vendors.

 We’re going to see the Internet of Things become the Internet of Everything.
 With increasing connectivity, we’ll see different types of devices being targeted and attacked.
 In 2019, we saw smart refrigerators being used for crypto-mining.
 Will 2020 see ransomware go mainstream with smart devices in the home, or will we see commercial devices, like internet-connected freezers, being held ransom?
 The barrier to attack for most IOT devices remains low, making these an attractive target for adversaries.
+Cybersecurity will become applicable to more and more things as IOT devices continue being developed.

 As we head into 2020, it will be critical for us to continue to lean on automation to help with our cybersecurity challenges.
 This will be driven by two primary needs: